Kevin O'Connell (American football): Minnesota Vikings

-After Kirk Cousins left the Vikings for the Atlanta Falcons after the season, O'Connell worked closely with veteran free agent quarterback Sam Darnold and rookie first round pick J.J.
-McCarthy in the 2024 off-season.
+After Kirk Cousins left the Vikings for the Atlanta Falcons after the season, O'Connell worked closely with veteran free agent quarterback Sam Darnold and rookie first round pick J. J. McCarthy in the 2024 off-season.
 A preseason knee injury to McCarthy complicated the team's plans for quarterback progression, leading to Darnold becoming the sole starter for 2024.
 O'Connell guided the Vikings to a 14–3 record, the second most wins in franchise history, with both Darnold and newly acquired running back Aaron Jones registering career highs in passing and rushing yards, respectively.
 However, due to a Week 18 loss to the Detroit Lions, the Vikings became the first 14-win team to settle for a Wild Card round berth, finishing second in the NFC North.
 In the Wild Card round, O'Connell matched up against his former mentor Sean McVay for a second time.
-The Vikings would lose to the Los Angeles Rams 27–9 in a game played at State Farm Stadium in Arizona due to the wildfires in southern California.
+The Vikings lost to the Los Angeles Rams 27–9 in a game played at State Farm Stadium in Glendale, Arizona due to the wildfires in southern California.
 Including the postseason, all four of the 2024 Vikings' losses came at the hands of the Lions and Rams.

 On January 21, 2025, O'Connell signed a contract extension with the Vikings.
 Two days later, he was honored by the Pro Football Writers Association as the 2024 Head Coach of the Year.
 On February 6, 2025, O'Connell was also honored as the AP NFL Coach of the Year.
+In 2025, the Vikings failed to match their last season's win total, going 4–4 for the first 8 games, then having a 4-game losing-skid.
+The Vikings finished the year with a 9–8 record, winning 5 straight to end the year.